LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 But whether use cases drove the design, were used to validate it, or a mix of both is irrelevant, and requiring one or the other imposes unnecessary constraints on the design process.

-## Layering with higher level abstractions
+## Layering with higher level abstractions { #layering }

-My north star product design principle is *“Common things should be easy, complex things should be possible”* (paraphrasing [Alan Kay](https://www.goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible) — because common things are not always simple).
+My north star product design principle is *“Common things should be easy, complex things should be possible”* (paraphrasing [Alan Kay](https://www.goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible) — because common things are not always simple, but it’s common things you want to optimize for).

 Eigensolutions tend to be lower level primitives.
-They make complex things possible, but not necessarily easy.
+They make complex things possible, but do not necessarily make common things easy.
 They enable a broad set of use cases, but may not be the most learnable or efficient way to implement all of them, compared to a tailored solution.
 *Some do both, in which case congratulations, you’ve got an even bigger unicorn!
 You can skip this section. :)*